pinellolab/connect_jupyter_lab/README.md

    exit
    ```

-Now you're ready to use the connect script!
+Now you're ready to use the connect script on any of our servers!

 ## 💻 Daily Usage